-A qualitative analysis of the misclassified patches sample (Figure~\ref{fig:full-map} and supplementary~\ref{subsec:patch-samples}) suggests we approach an optimal classification rate for each dataset even if the model accuracy never reaches \qty{100}{\percent}.
+A qualitative analysis of the misclassified patch samples (Figure~\ref{fig:full-map} and Supplementary Section~\ref{subsec:patch-samples}) suggests that we approach an optimal classification rate for each dataset, even if the model accuracy never reaches \qty{100}{\percent}.
 The remaining errors are often caused by ambiguous inputs that would be hard to classify at the patch scale, even by a human expert.
-The most common causes of miss-classification are: \emph{(i)} ambiguous labeling (a fading line or a line label near the detection area), \emph{(ii)} labeling error (inaccuracy position or human mistake), and \emph{(iii)} strong noise at the patch location.
-The proportion of ambiguous patches varies between datasets, which explains why the average line classification accuracy differs.
-Transition lines from \ac{GaAs-QD} and \ac{Si-OG-QD} can be irregular and fading (respectively \qty{94.4}{\percent} and \qty{92.5}{\percent} accuracy with best models), while \ac{Si-SG-QD} lines are straight and more predictable, simplifying patches classification (\qty{96.9}{\percent} accuracy with \ac{CNN}).
+The most common causes of misclassification are as follows: \emph{(i)} ambiguous labeling (a fading line or a line annotation near the detection area), \emph{(ii)} annotation errors (position inaccuracy or human error), and \emph{(iii)} strong noise at the patch location.
+The proportion of ambiguous patches varies between the datasets, which explains why the average line classification accuracy differs.
+The transition lines from \ac{GaAs-QD} and \ac{Si-OG-QD} can be irregular and fading (\qty{94.4}{\percent} and \qty{92.5}{\percent} accuracy with the best models, respectively), while the \ac{Si-SG-QD} lines are straight and more predictable, simplifying patch classification (\qty{96.9}{\percent} accuracy with the \ac{CNN}).
 The most challenging errors to address are the ones related to out-of-distribution issues caused by features in the test diagram that were missing from the training set.
-In an online scenario, this issue could occur if the device we are trying to tune is too different or present physical defects that were not existing in the previous experiments.
+In an online scenario, this issue could occur if the device we are trying to tune is too different or if there are physical defects that did not exist in the previous experiments.
 This problem could be mitigated by a more diversified training set, a higher \ac{QD} fabrication quality with less variability, or a reliable confidence score that correctly expresses the distributional uncertainty.